curiouslearning/FeedTheMonster/README.md

 1. Select the location of the langpack folder you downloaded in step 1.
 This step might take a few minutes as the Unity asset database updates with the language-specific content.
 1. Run the game in Unity, and verify that your language's audio and titles show up.
 1. Build the app through the standard Unity build dialog.

+# Unity TextMeshPro bug workaround
+Depending on the version of TextMeshPro included with Unity, you may get the following error when opening the project for the first time:

+`Library\PackageCache\com.unity.textmeshpro@2.0.1\Scripts\Editor\TMP_PackageUtilities.cs(310,17): error CS0433: The type 'Task' exists in both 'Unity.Tasks, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null' and 'mscorlib, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b77a5c561934e089'`

+If this bug occurs, edit the *Unity.TextMeshPro.Editor.asmdef* file found in the directory `FeedTheMonster\Library\PackageCache\com.unity.textmeshpro@2.0.1\Scripts\Editor\` to include the line

+`"overrideReferences": true,`

+A more detailed explanation of the bug and workaround can be found [here](https://stackoverflow.com/questions/56422962/unity3d-the-type-task-exist-in-both-unity-tasks-and-mscorelib/56430847).

 # Data flow from app events to storage